 In 2012 alne, more than 3 billion dollars was disbursed due to medical malpractice.
 Medical malpractice happens when a medical practitioner departs from the standards for taking care of a patient, also called the “standard of care.”
-In essence, medical malpractice is similar to medical negligence.
+In essence, medical malpractice is similar to medical negligence and needs the help of a medical license defense attorney long beach ca.

 How Will You Know If an Individual Is a Victim of Medical Malpractice?